 • Good standard hotel accommodation in Bhutan on a full board, twin-share basis.

-• Three nights in Bhutan Government approved farmhouse homestays with all meals
+• Four nights in Bhutan Government approved farmhouse homestays with all meals

 • One night camping with all camping facilities (twin share tents) and all meals on trek